In this blog, I would like to share my morning therapy with you. It made a huge impact in my life, and I hope it will be helpful to you as well.

 “Just write every day of your life.
 Then see what happens.”

 Ray Bradbury said it!
 That’s it – just write every day of your life and watch what happens.
 I use an Excel spreadsheet where I keep track of my life.
 It helps me to stay focused and organized.
 Additionally, I track my time, prepare weekly menu plans, jolt what I am grateful for and streamline my thoughts, ideas, and dreams.
 I have a yearly, monthly and weekly schedules.
-Typically, I like to pre-plain in 3-weeks increment.
+Typically, I like to pre-plan in 3-weeks increment.
 So, I can tweak and optimize.
 I’ve been keeping spreadsheets for about 15 years.
 I attribute weight loss, quitting smoking and even moving to Colorado to this practice.

 If you don’t have a system of record, I recommend starting with a notepad.
 You can streamline your thoughts and ideas, create a plan for the day and what you are grateful for.
 Writing creates a discipline of thinking.
 Additionally, you won’t have to worry about remembering to pay your bills or not to spend extra for lunch, etc. Personally, I use a detailed worksheet where I keep track of my life.
 It helps me to stay focused and organized.